KS1 Malaika

+Sulaimon Alao Adekunle (born 15 February 1973), commonly known by his stage name KS1 Malaika, is a Nigerian Fuji musician.

-Early life and background
+Early life

+Sulaimon Alao Adekunle was born on 15 February 1973.
+He attended Oyewo;e Primary School and Yewa High School.
+He started performing music from an early age in a Quranic school in Agege, a suburb of Lagos.
+His early career included playing Were, the early morning Islamic wake up music during the Ramadan season.
+He formed his first Fuji band in 1983.

-Sulaimon Alao Adekunle was born 15 February 1973.
-With his bandTekoye Fuji Organization, he performed in the United States of America from November 1997, where he toured about 15 states before returning to Nigeria with multi-million naira musical equipment.
-Since then, he has taken his trade across the world ensuring that the genre called Fuji is well known.
+With his band Tekoye Fuji Organization, he performed in the United States from November 1997, touring about 15 states before returning to Nigeria.

 Music career

-KS1 Malaika has collaborated with various artistes in different genres of music, including islamic and gospel musicians, and his music has been sampled by other Fuji and hip-hop artists.
-Malaika composes, arranges and produces his music, given his versatility and vocal strength.
-His music incorporates traditional African and Nigerian instruments such as the Gangan, Iya ilu, Bata, Sakara, Agogo, assorted percussions, Guitar, Hawaiian guitar, Keyboard and Saxophone.
-With a unique call and respond style that everyone has now adopted, Malaika's music is melodious and easy to dance to.
-Malaika's constant worldwide travels have endeared him to audiences outside the shores of Nigeria.
-With numerous awards from organisations and music fans across the world, Malaika is striving daily to hone his craft as both a musician and performer.
+KS1 Malaika has collaborated with various artistes in different genres of music, including Islamic and gospel musicians, and his music has been sampled by other Fuji and hip-hop artists.
+Malaika composes, arranges and produces his own music.
+His music incorporates traditional African and Nigerian instruments such as the Gangan, Iya ilu, Bata, Sakara, Agogô, assorted percussions, Guitar, Hawaiian guitar, Keyboard and Saxophone.

+Personal life

+Sulaimon Alao is married to Olubukonla Saliu Adekunle, the daughter of Saliu Adetunji, the 41st Olubadan of Ibadan.